 We don’t always want our furniture to stand out, especially when in a smaller room.
 To stop things feeling cluttered and to create the illusion of more space, paint your cabinets in the same colour as the walls and watch them disappear.

-This dark and intimate sitting room features Treron on the walls and a slightly darker Bancha on the dresser.
+This colourful bedroom features Hague Blue on both the walls and the drawers to create a luxurious, cohesive look.
 The same applies in this pale kitchen, where Teresa's Green has been used in Modern Emulsion and Modern Eggshell across the walls and cupboards.

 Take it outside